erivlis/graphinate/docs/intro.md

 #### Edge First

-The most straight forward way to generate a Graph is to supply a list of edges.
-The simplest definition of an edge is a tuple of two values.
+The most straightforward way to generate a Graph is to supply a list of edges.
+The simplest definition of an edge is a pair of two values.
 Each value represents a node (or vertex) in the graph.
-Attributes may be added to the edge definition to convey additional characteristics.
+Attributes may be added to the edge definition to convey additional characteristics, such as weight, direction, etc.

 In this case, one defines the **edges explicitly** and the **nodes implicitly**.

-Such a graph is focused more on the _relationships_ between nodes or the _structure_ of the graph than on the nodes themselves.
+Such a graph is focused more on the _relationships_ between nodes, or the _structure_ of the graph, than on the nodes themselves.

 #### Node First